 - If the product is faulty, then you can get a full refund up to 30 days from purchase

-Tim Harris, CEO of leading automotive repair specialist ChipsAway, comments, "Giving people the right to a refund or repair/replacement is obviously great news for any consumers who are unhappy with their purchase, and only fair especially in the case of buying a used car where things have the potential to be slightly more uncertain.
-This provides a nice safety net and helps to protect motorists and consumers, which is fantastic."
+Tim Harris, our CEO, “Giving people the right to a refund or repair/replacement is obviously great news for any consumers who are unhappy with their purchase, and only fair especially in the case of buying a used car where things have the potential to be slightly more uncertain.
+This provides a nice safety net and helps to protect motorists and consumers, which is fantastic.”

 This new Act covers a whole range of products and services and if you’d like to find out more, you can read all about the new legislation here.